harvester/upgrade-helpers/pre-check/v1.1.x/README.md

 # Pre-check scripts before an upgrade

-We build a script to help check if a cluster can do a smooth upgrade.
+We have developed a script to assist in verifying if a cluster is eligible for a smooth upgrade.
+Please follow the steps below to utilize the script:

 ## Usage

-1. Log in to a control plane node and become root:
+1. Log in to a control plane node and switch to the root user:

     ```
     ssh rancher@<ip>
     sudo -i
     ```

-1. Execute this command to check:
+1. Execute the following command to initiate the check:

     ```
     curl -sLf https://raw.githubusercontent.com/harvester/upgrade-helpers/main/pre-check/v1.1.x/check.sh -o check.sh